Student and academic support

 Working with leaders from across the University who are responsible for teaching and learning, academics and learning support staff, the Innovation and Professional Development team leads on developments that result in high quality teaching through curriculum innovation and the professional development and recognition of academic staff.

 The Technology Enhanced Learning team leads on the strategic direction and development of technology as a means of improving learning, teaching and assessment at the University.
-They work closely with IS&T and faculty e-learning teams to promote, support and improve the tools available to accomplish this.
+They work closely with IS&T and college e-learning teams to promote, support and improve the tools available to accomplish this.
 They also provide guidance on teaching approaches for academic staff via staff development opportunities, curriculum design guidance and other learning resources.

 The main role of Academic Quality and Standards (AQS) is to ensure that quality and standards are set, maintained and regularly reviewed as part of the design and delivery of all courses.
 AQS develops and supports policies and associated processes that set out the University's expectations for the quality and standards of its provision, known collectively as the Academic Quality Framework.